 You — city residents and employees, POPS owners, public officials, civic activists, design and planning professionals, and others local and worldwide who share a fascination with the very idea of privately owned public space — are our partners.
 Our website depends mightily on your interest in and willingness to contribute ideas and information about specific POPS or the idea of POPS.
 We encourage you to submit new written profiles, photographs, videos, redesigns, comments, program proposals, or reports of problems.
 We expect to publish most of what you submit.
 Please help us identify discrepancies between on-the-ground realities and the information currently presented on the website.
 Submit ideas that will make an individual POPS or all POPS better.
 We promise to do our best not only to publish your idea, but to move your suggestion to relevant parties.
 If we all do our jobs correctly, this digital space will enhance the physical space that is the ultimate object of our affections.

 Conceived by Professor Kayden, working with the Municipal Art Society of New York, this website would not be possible without contributions from many individuals over many years.
 We would especially like to acknowledge the following: Richard Barth, Kent Barwick, Genie Birch, Amanda Burden, Melissa Cerezo, Vin Cipolla, Edith Hsu-Chen, David Karnovsky, Sean Kelliher, Brenda Levin, Amanda Miller, Ellen Nicholson, Rebecca Robertson, Joe Rose, Phil Schneider, Alexis Taylor, Patrick Too, and Douglas Woodward.
-Finally, we thank designer Sarah Rainwater and developers Antonio Lettieri and Jake Camara for working with us on the original website’s design and development.
+Finally, we thank designer Sarah Rainwater and developers Antonio Lettieri and Jake Camara for working with us on the original design and development of the website.